Sick0M0de/artimes-hyperion/README.md

   *“You call that focus?
 Even Vergil’s ghost is laughing!”*

 - **✍️ Real-time Note-taking like a Notion Clone**
-  Scribble your genius mid-battle—smooth, fast, and way cooler than a Vergil's diary.
+  Scribble your genius mid-battle—smooth, fast, and way cooler than  average diary.

 - **📅 To-do List with Priorities, Streaks, and Stat Tracking**
   Prioritize like you’re dodging crazy hordes, track streaks like a style meter, and flex those stats like a true hunter.